scaleoutsean/sfc/README.md

 - 3rd party containers and packages
   - Upstream containers (SFC base image, InfluxDB) are not audited or regularly checked for vulnerabilities by me.
 SFC doesn't run any external-facing service and InfluxDB is only accessed by Grafana.
 But feel free to inspect/update them on your own and use your own Influx and Grafana instances.
 SFC is built with fairly minimal dependencies, so that users can address vulnerabilities in 3rd party packages on their own

-### How to upload TLS certificate to SolidFire
+### How to upload your TLS certificate to SolidFire

-See this post on [how to upload TLS certificate to SolidFire using Postman](https://scaleoutsean.github.io/2020/11/24/scary-bs-postman-ssl-certs.html).
+See this post on [how to upload a TLS certificate to SolidFire using Postman](https://scaleoutsean.github.io/2020/11/24/scary-bs-postman-ssl-certs.html).
 The same can be done via the API or from SolidFire PowerShell Tools.
-It takes 5 minutes!
+It takes 5 minutes.

 Optionally use a secure HTTPS reverse proxy with a valid certificate.